mariuslazar93/dpd-test/README.md

 * I have used React, ES6 syntax and Fetch API.
 * I did not used SASS or other CSS compiler because of the design simplicity.
 * I am not familiar with building API's in Node.js, so I have used the API at http://jsonplaceholder.typicode.com/
+* I have used React v15 and React Router v3

 # How to run